Knorsker/Knorsker.github.io/index.markdown

 _Table 3: Amount of public, private and not registred bike spots within each city district._

 Looking at the key numbers of *table 3* it can be seen that there are very few bike racks in Vanløse and only 30.8% of the bikespots in Vanløse are owned by the public.
 Looking at the geoplots it is seen that the density of bike racks per citizen for Vanløse is very low.
 It could thereby be a possibility to invest in more bike racks in this district to ensure that this district receives adequate resources to support cycling as a viable transportation option.
-Furthermore, it can also be seen that the ratio of publiv spots in Bispebjerg and Østerbro are also low, which was also visible in *figure 8*.
+Furthermore, it can also be seen that the ratio of public spots in Bispebjerg and Østerbro are also low, which was also visible in *figure 8*.

 __Discussion and Conclusion (VI)__
+To ensure the prioritization of cycling as a viable mode of transportation, it is necessary to look into where efforts could be made to enhance the infrastructure to support the daily commuters and citizens of Copenhagen.
+This is to make it more attractive for citizens to grab their bikes.
+Throughout this project we have analysed and visualised bike count data, bike stands data, population data, and geoplot data intending to understand cycling traffic patterns, track infrastructure evolution and optimise bike rack placement.

+Here we have found that the biking culture has been evident in Copenhagen for many years and that the citizens' biking habits change throughout the seasons of the year.
+However, the bustling streets of Copenhagen seem to encounter more and more traffic during rush hours.
+Therefore the necessary infrastructure must be provided to support this growth.

+The evolution of cycling infrastructure, seen through the distribution of bike racks, serves as a tangible reflection of Copenhagen's commitment to fostering a bicycle-friendly environment.
+Over the past two decades, as the city has undergone demographic shifts and urban development, the growth of bike rack installations in each district has also increased slightly.
+However, when looking at districts, where the population growth has been rapid, such as Amager Vest, Vesterbro/Kongens Enghave and Valby, the growth of bike rack installations has not matched this, meaning efforts could be made in these districts to support the infrastructure.

+When looking at the distribution of bike racks of the different districts it is clear to see that the inner districts have a much higher rate of bike racks pr. citizen or pr. square meter than the outer districts.
+Looking at the distribution of bike racks within the city patterns appear to reveal the prioritisation of placements for bike racks.
+Here it is seen that major bike rack installations have been built near many train, bus or metro stations.
+This is because the city prioritizes making it convenient for commuters to connect public transport with biking.
+It also shows that the distribution of bike racks is unevenly distributed throughout many districts.
+In Amager Vest most bike racks are placed along the M1 metro line meaning that in many other parts of the district, it may be hard to find a free bike rack.
+In Vesterbro/Kongens Enghave it is clear that Vesterbro has a much higher density of bike racks than Kongens Enghave.
+Only 30.8% of the few bike spots in Vanløse are owned by the public.
+This means that all of these districts have the potential to develop their biking infrastructure to make more parts of the city accessible by bike.